marlinarnz/quetzal_germany/README.md

 # quetzal_germany
-This open source project is a macroscopic transport model for the region of Germany.
+This open source project is a macroscopic passenger transport model for the region of Germany.
 It supports research aimed at designing an integrated, renewable energy system with mobility behaviour insights.

 It uses the quetzal transport modelling framework: https://github.com/systragroup/quetzal

 The method is oriented towards classical four-step transport modelling.
-Focus lies on mode choice by using a purpose-segmented nested logit model.
+Focus lies on mode choice by using a purpose-segmented logit model.

 ## Structure